In today’s business landscape, advertising is substantially reliant on data. Generally speaking, this data comes from browsers.

 What conversions can be tracked with Conversions API?

-With all this talk of event tracking, it’s important to note what type of events are tracked through Conversions API.
-Here are the events that can be tracked:
+With all this talk of event tracking, it’s important to note which events are tracked through Facebook CAPI.

 - Affiliate payments